arduino-libraries/ArduinoCloudThing/README.md

 `.publishOnChange()`

-`.onUpdate(functionPointer)` configures the property to call `functionPointer` when the value is changed in the cloud.
+`.onUpdate(functionPointer)` configures the property to call `functionPointer` when the value is changed by the cloud.

+`.onSync(syncFunctionPointer)` configures the property to call `syncFunctionPointer` when as consequence of a connection/reconnection (so after a period passed offline) the value of the property must be synchronized with the one stored in the cloud.
+The implemetation `syncFunctionPointer()` should contain some synchornization logic.

 A typical property creation could look like that:
 ```